robinscholz/better-rest/README.md

-# 🤝 Better Rest Plugin
+# 🤝 Better Rest plugin

 A small plugin that exposes the internal Kirby REST API at `/rest` and converts Kirbytags to HTML in the process.